-- (iv) By electronic form via TIIH Online In the case of an appointment of a proxy made in electronic form, the proxy form must be deposited via TIIH Online website at https:// tiih.online.
-Please follow the procedure as set out in the Administrative Guide for the electronic lodgement of proxy form. - (i) Any authority pursuant to which such an appointment is made by a power of attorney must be deposited with Tricor's Office not less than forty-eight (48) hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
-A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed. - (j) Please ensure ALL the particulars as required in this proxy form are completed, signed and dated accordingly. - (k) Last date and time for lodging this proxy form is Monday, 5 December 2022 at 10:00 a.m.
+- (iv) By electronic form via TIIH Online In the case of an appointment of a proxy made in electronic form, the proxy form must be deposited via TIIH Online website at https://tiih.online.
+Please follow the procedures as set out in the Administrative Guide for the electronic lodgement of proxy form. - (i) Any authority pursuant to which such an appointment is made by a power of attorney must be deposited with Tricor's Office not less than forty-eight (48) hours before the time appointed for holding the AGM or adjourned general meeting at which the person named in the appointment proposes to vote.
+A copy of the power of attorney may be accepted provided that it is certified notarially and/or in accordance with the applicable legal requirements in the relevant jurisdiction in which it is executed. - (j) Please ensure ALL the particulars as required in this proxy form are completed, signed and dated accordingly. - (k) Last date and time for lodging this proxy form is Sunday, 3 December 2023 at 10:00 a.m. - (I) For a corporate member who has appointed an authorised representative, please deposit the ORIGINAL certificate of appointment of authorised representative with Tricor's Office.
+The certificate of appointment of authorised representative should be executed in the following manner: - (i) If the corporate member has a common seal, the certificate of appointment of authorised representative should be executed under seal in accordance with the constitution of the corporate member. - (ii) If the corporate member does not have a common seal, the certificate of appointment of authorised representative should be affixed with the rubber stamp of the corporate member (if any) and executed by: - (aa) at least two (2) authorised officers, of whom one shall be a director; or - (bb) any director and/or authorised officers in accordance with the laws of the country under which the corporate member is incorporated.